islaytitans/alien/docs/src/GM/dow3.md

 - Crashed Krokodil gunship buried in a ruined building is on **Intensity 4** fire
 - Krokodil is a safe haven from the Black Death
 - Crash cracked open pipeline **Easy Observation** indicates that PCs can crawl through into the Fort

-### Let's Make a Deal

-**Location**: Streets

-- Ms. Eckford has tracked the PCs, her Dog Catchers are all dead and wants their help to get back into the Fort
-- She will offer \$200,000, stims and a security job that's in Sub-level 3 but its actually only half that

 ### White Flag